ascii27/autofocus/README.md

 - 🕒 Customizable timers for focus detection and cooldown
 - 🖥️ Support for multiple applications and window titles

+## Prerequisites

+1. macOS operating system
+2. Node.js installed
+3. Screen Recording Permission:
+   - The terminal application you use (e.g., Terminal.app or iTerm) needs Screen Recording permission to detect active windows
+   - Go to System Preferences → Security & Privacy → Privacy → Screen Recording
+   - Enable permission for your terminal application
+   - **Note**: You'll need to restart your terminal after enabling this permission

 ## Setup

 1. Install dependencies: